 What is the process of cashing out a 401(k)?

 A U.S. form W-8BEN must be filled out and provided to the withholding agent in order to benefit from a lower tax treaty rate if one exists.
 The tax treaty article number and the withholding rate must be included to claim the treaty benefit upfront.
 The withholding agent may be required to issue you an IRS Form 1042-S to report the payment and tax withholding to the internal revenue service.

 Am I required to file a tax return or not?

-If you pay more than you should have, then you can request a refund by filling out and submitting IRS form 1040NR.
+If you pay more than you should have, then you can request a refund by filling out and submitting the IRS Form 1040NR.
 If you are correctly withheld, then a tax return may not be required unless you have other US tax reporting obligations.

 If you do not have a US social security number, you may need to apply for an ITIN to receive a tax refund, if applicable.

-If you take a early distribution before you turn 59 ½, you may be subject to an early withdrawal penalty of 10%.
+If you take an early distribution before you turn 59 ½, you generally are subject to an early withdrawal penalty of 10%, unless an exception applies.